JarvisPrestidge/HNScraper/README.md

 - Process count has been capped to `20`
 - Indentation level has been capped to `10`
 - If you exceed these values it will raise an ArgumentTypeError
-- They can only be amended via a code change
+- The maximums can only be amended via a code change
 - If you pass no arguments the default values will be used
 - Defaults : `--posts [100]`, `--multi[0]`, `--indent[4]`